Hey everyone, today I want to tell you about another tool I use in the fight against arthritis!

 After reading reviews I took the plunge and bought it online, it isn’t cheap at around £299.99 but I certainly feel as though I got value for money!
 It can also be purchased for a slightly cheaper price here.

 I have used it every morning for over a year and it even helps loosen my stiff ankle joint in the morning.
-I even took it with me on holiday to Portugal in September, it was much better than walking round the pool with knee-high black socks on.
+I even took it with me on holiday to Portugal in September, it was much better than walking around the pool with knee-high black socks on.

 I did get funny looks from the airport security as they scrutinised my suitcase, they came across multiple bottles of vitamin tablets and then the circulation booster, which I think they thought was some kind of flotation device!